JPLOpenSource/fprime-sw-Rel1.0/zmq-radio/docs/sdd.md

 - `ZMQ_RADIO_DISCONNECTED`
 - `ZMQ_RADIO_CONNECTED`

-The ZmqRadio's internal state controls the input handlers to keep message queues from backing up.
+The ZmqRadio's state controls each input handlers to keep message queues from backing up.
 The internal state also facilitates persistent reconnection attempts.